SODIC-research/.github/profile/README.md

 ## 🧪 Current Research

 ### [SODREPO – Spatial Open Data Regions and Portals](https://rambarz.github.io)
 An interactive map-based tool linking Open Data portals to administrative boundaries across Europe.
-Introduced at ICEGOV 2025, SODREPO brings spatial context and metadata richness to the Open Data infrastructure landscape.

 ### SODINA - Sparql for Open Data Introspection, Navigation and Access
 SODINA is a lightweight introspection layer for SPARQL endpoints, designed to support semantic data exploration by dynamically exposing available classes, properties, datatypes, and value samples.
 Inspired by GraphQL’s `__schema` functionality, SODINA lowers the entry barrier for users unfamiliar with the internal vocabulary of RDF-based Open Data portals.

 ### SODRAM - Specific Open Dataset Regional Analysis Metadata
 This Node.js-based research tool analyzes the metadata quality of German municipal Open Data portals.
 Specifically, it evaluates the **regional assignability** of datasets depending on whether standardized metadata models like **DCAT-AP** and **GeoDCAT-AP** are used (typically via CKAN), best practice as a SPARQL endpoint, or non-standard formats (e.g. ArcGIS JSON).

+### SODBond - Semantic-Orchestration Derivation Bond between BPMN and RDF
+SODBond is a toolkit that bridges Camunda BPMN 2.0 process definitions and runtime instances with RDF knowledge graphs via an ontology-driven approach.
+It retrieves BPMN models and instance data from Camunda through the REST API and transforms them into semantically rich RDF/OWL representations based on a BPMN-based ontology.

 ---